mariateodorapopescu/Data-about-atmosphere-/README.md

 - Releases allocated memory at the end.

 ## Conclusion
-The Linked List Toolbox simplifies linked list management, offering versatile tools for manipulation and statistical analysis.
-Whether you're adding nodes or conducting complex evaluations, this toolbox ensures efficient handling of linked list data structures.
-Explore the power of linked lists with ease and precision! 🚀🔍 #LinkedLists #DataStructures #ProgrammingInC
+The program simplifies linked list management, offering versatile tools for manipulation and statistical analysis.